Growing Tulips from Bulbs: Tulip Care and Maintenance 101

 Harvest Tulips With the Bulb

 After selecting the tulips for my flower arrangement, I harvest the tulips with the bulbs attached.
-By leaving the bulb attached to the tulip, the length of the stem is longer.
+By leaving the bulb attached to the tulip, the stem length is longer.

 Remember that cutting the tulip flower removes the energy the bulb needs to produce another flower the following year.

 Because of this, the bulbs must be replaced to produce more cut flowers.
-Only the tulip leaves would be produced if the existing bulbs were left in the ground.
+If the existing bulbs were left in the ground, only the tulip leaves would be produced.

 Cut the Tulip Stems